egel-lang/soul/README.md

 and Postscript has an extra stack outputting to a page.

-Soul is a minimalist language that provides one thing, and one thing only: the one sole stack.
+Soul is a minimalist language that provides one thing, and one thing only, the one sole stack.
 That, of course, is very problematic as a model of computation but Soul gets around that with two tricks: